What is sepsis?

 How is sepsis treated?

-Sepsis is a medical emergency that requires treatment in a hospital.
+Sepsis is a medical emergency that requires treatment in a hospital’s intensive care unit (ICU).
 Sepsis treatment consists of intravenous (IV) antibiotics to halt the infection while supportive measures are administered to keep organs functioning, prevent further damage, and sustain blood pressure.
 Doctors maintain blood flow to organs and tissues with IV fluids.
 Supplemental oxygen is also important to make sure the blood flowing to the organs has enough oxygen.
 When sepsis becomes severe, other treatments may be necessary.
-This can include kidney dialysis, mechanical breathing machines, and surgery to remove the source of infection or damaged tissues.

 What are the potential complications of sepsis?